Huis ten Bosch Palace

 Huis ten Bosch Palace in The Hague is the residence of King Willem-Alexander and his family.
 Because they live in the palace, it is sadly not accessible to the public.
 If you go for a walk through the Haagse Bos forest, however, you can see the palace from a distance and, if you are very lucky, you might even catch a glimpse of one of the members of the Dutch Royal Family.

-- See the residence of Princess Beatrix.
+- See the residence of King Willem-Alexander.

 - Go for a walk through the Haagse Bos.